 What Is Malware?

-Malicious cyber crimes cost the nation’s economy between $57 billion and $109 billion in 2016 alone.
+Malicious cyber crimes cost the global economy $6 trillion in 2020, and are estimated to levy an even pricier cost in 2021.
 And while many of these attacks target government computers or high-earning corporations, others hone in on average small and large companies.
-In fact, 475 businesses, 110 financial institutions and 292 healthcare organizations have experienced data breaches within the past year.
+In fact, 1,761 U.S. businesses have experienced data breaches in the first half of 2021 alone.

 But what exactly is the technology behind these crimes?
 Most cybercrimes start with malware — a term that’s short for “malicious software.”
 In short, malware is any software that was programmed to harm a device, its data or the people who use it.
 This software is installed locally in a computer or mobile device to compromise data integrity, availability and — often — confidentiality.